-This Section 8 Notice Template is for use by a landlord in terminating an assured shorthold tenancy agreement during the fixed term.
-Drafted for use in England and Wales.
+This Section 8 Notice Template is for use by a private landlord in terminating an assured shorthold tenancy agreement during the fixed term.

 If you are a landlord and you wish to recover possession of your property let out on an assured shorthold tenancy (AST) in England and Wales, there are two ways of doing so, depending on the circumstances.
 You can use either:

 Both notices to quit operate under their respective Sections of the Housing Act 1988.

 The landlord cannot evict the tenant without first obtaining an order for possession from the court, but before applying to the court for such an order, the landlord must serve notice of his intention by using a Section 8 notice seeking possession.
 The Section 8 Notice (sometimes known as a Section 8 notice to quit or a Section 8 eviction notice) must be in the prescribed form and must specify the ground or grounds upon which the landlord seeks possession and the landlord's reasons for relying on those grounds.